CrashSnap/.github/profile/README.md

 ## Contributing

 Our app is open source, any contributions a highly appreciated.
 To contribute to our app you can follow these steps:
-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push it to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a pull request

 <!-- LICENSE -->
 ## License